GuitarML/NeuralSeed/README.md

 [Proteus](https://github.com/GuitarML/Proteus) uses LSTM size 40).
 Using this size model, may not be able to accurately capture certain devices, especially high gain amps, but should work decently well for distortion/overdrive pedals and low - medium gain amps (direct out, not from a microphone).
 This is due to limited processing power on the M7 microcontroller.
 The current code processes on float32 audio data, so this could be optimized for the M7 chip using quantized int16 data.
+The initial release includes 10 built in models, and there is room to add more, however the lack of a display means it's up to you to keep track of what model you're on!
+The Daisy Seed supports the addition of a display so this could be a future modification, as well as an encoder knob to switch models.

 The compiled binary and model data fits into Flash Memory, which is limited to 128KB.
 The [RTNeural](https://github.com/jatinchowdhury18/RTNeural) engine is used for fast inferencing of the neural models with a very tiny footprint.
 It is possible to add more models utilizing other data storage